Biological & Biomedical Sciences at Midwestern University - Glendale

 Biological & Biomedical Sciences Student Demographics at Midwestern University - Glendale

-Take a look at the following statistics related to the make-up of the biological and biomedical sciences majors at Midwestern University - Glendale.
+Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at Midwestern University - Glendale.

 Midwestern University - Glendale Biological & Biomedical Sciences Master’s Program

-In the biological and biomedical sciences master's program at this school, racial-ethnic minorities make up 54% of degree recipients.
-That is 21% better than the national average.*
+In the biological & biomedical sciences master's program at this school, racial-ethnic minorities make up 52% of degree recipients.
+That is 8% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Midwestern University - Glendale with a master's in biological and biomedical sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Midwestern University - Glendale with a master's in biological & biomedical sciences.

 Concentrations Within Biological & Biomedical Sciences

-Biological & Biomedical Sciences majors may want to concentrate their studies in one of these areas.
+If you plan to be a biological & biomedical sciences major, you may want to focus your studies on one of the following concentrations.
 The table shows all degrees awarded in this field awarded for all degree levels at Midwestern University - Glendale.
 A concentration may not be available for your level.

 Careers That Biological & Biomedical Sciences Grads May Go Into